LuchoGiuliani/LuchoGiuliani/README.md

-- 👋 Hi, I’m @LuchoGiuliani
+- 👋 Hi, I’m @LuchoGiuliani, Full stack Developer.I'm from Buenos Aires, Argentina.
-- 👀 I’m interested in ...
+- 👀 I'm interested in discover new tools and new technology to improve my own proyects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java Script, React, DOM, CSS, HTML, Tailwind, Git
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new proyects with enthusiastic people.
-- 📫 How to reach me ...
+- 📫 How to reach me luciano.giuliani92@gmail.com

 <!---
 LuchoGiuliani/LuchoGiuliani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.